devmaxde/fsr-python-course/02_expressions.md

 The expression `2 + 2` we evaluated earlier is an **_arithmetic expression_**.
 An arithmetic expression consists of an **_operator_** and either one _("unary")_ or two _("binary")_ **_operands_**.
+The table below shows the most commonly used arithmetic operators with `x` and `y` representing the operands.

 | Operator | Operation                   | Example   | Result |
 | -------- | --------------------------- | --------- | ------ |